-Enroll Your Puppy Today For $225! & Receive Five 30-Min.
-Sessions.
+Enroll Your Puppy Today for $249 and Receive Five 30-Minute Sessions.

 Hiking with Your Dog?